-The college wishes your interactions with your faculty and staff advisors to be as successful and comprehensive as possible.
-You and your advisor have each have responsibilities to fulfill in order to make this happen.
+The college wishes your interactions with your academic advisor and faculty mentors to be as successful and comprehensive as possible.
+You and your advisor each have responsibilities to fulfill in order to make this happen.
 As a student, you know your time is valuable.
-You must realize that the same is true for faculty and staff advisors.
+You must realize that the same is true for faculty and staff.
 They see many students every day and may not have sufficient time to discuss every issue you may want to talk about.
 This section is here to help you plan sessions with your advisor to make the most of the time you have.

 You can expect your advisor to:

 Five main reasons that students visit advisors or other faculty:

 Your faculty have regular office hours which are usually posted.
 If you need to see them for help with course material, you should make every attempt to meet with them during those posted hours.
 This is the time they have set aside to concentrate exclusively on students’ questions.
 It is still possible to meet with your professor even if you have a legitimate conflict with their office hours.
 If there is a reason you cannot be there at that time, you should contact your professor to make an appointment for a mutually agreeable time.

 Before your visit, give careful consideration to exactly what kind of help you need.
 Make sure you have made a sincere effort to do the homework or read the assigned chapters before you ask for help with the material.
 It is frustrating for instructors to have a student ask for help with homework he or she has obviously not attempted to do.
 It is important you compile either a mental or written list of specific questions.
 Although you may feel that you “just don’t understand” the material or that “this book is so bad nobody could understand this stuff”, it is important to keep in mind that these types of generalized complaints are very difficult starting points for your professor to work with.
 Approach faculty office hours the same way you approach solving any engineering problem.
 The more clearly a problem is defined, the easier it can be to solve.